ContinuumRoboticsLab/opencontinuumrobotics/_posts/2022-10-18-iros-cr-highlights.md

 header:
   teaser: /assets/images/posts/research/iros_2022_teaser.jpg
 ---
 This year's [IEEE/RSJ International Conference on Intelligent Robots and Systems](https://iros2022.org) holds a firework of continuum robotics research!
 Getting ready for the conference and creating your itineary?
-We curated a list of papers and their presentations timeslotsç!
+This is a curated a list of papers and their presentations timeslots we found interesting for this year's [program](https://ras.papercept.net/conferences/conferences/IROS22/program)!

 ## Design